When I started my comedy career, there was no Internet for public use.

-Even when the Internet was made available to the general public in the 90’s, there certainly wasn’t the volume of information that is readily available today.
+Even when the Internet became available to the general public in the ’90s, there certainly wasn’t the volume of information that is readily accessible today.

-Subsequently, until I had been a comedian for awhile, I really had no idea that there even was even such a thing as the corporate market for stand-up comedians.
+Subsequently, until I had been a comedian for a while, I really had no idea that there was even such a thing as the corporate market for stand-up comedians.

-One of the reasons that I added an automatic upgrade module called Corporate Comedy Secrets module to the Killer Stand-up Online Course is simply because…
+One of the reasons I added an automatic upgrade module called the Corporate Comedy Secrets module to the Killer Stand-up Online Course is simply because…

 The corporate comedy market today still remains the ultimate underground market for stand-up comedians for a number of reasons:

-2. Once a comedian has committed to a “dick joke” or “edgy” act, they are usually disqualified from working in ANY well paying market outside the “traditional” comedy club market (corporate gigs, conventions, cruise ships, wedding entertainment, etc.).
+- Once a comedian has committed to a “dick joke” or “edgy” act, they are usually disqualified from working in any well-paying market outside the “traditional” comedy club market (corporate gigs, conventions, cruise ships, wedding entertainment, etc.).

-3. Comedians who do work in the corporate market as a comedian simply will not tell you how they are getting work as a corporate comedian (which is mostly by referrals or through talent and booking agencies that broker such acts).
+- Comedians who do work in the corporate market simply will not tell you how they are getting work as a corporate comedian (which is mostly by referrals or through talent and booking agencies that broker such acts).

 I was very fortunate that early in my comedy career, I managed to read some small passage in a stand-up comedy book somewhere that went something like this: